Alxandr/automata/README.md

 Warning: Very alpha level software!
-Currently only works on OSX, but getting it to work on windows and linux should be trivial, if someone would like to try it out on either of these platforms, contact me through a github issueso we can work it out.
+Currently only works on OSX, but getting it to work on windows and linux should be trivial, if someone would like to try it out on either of these platforms, contact me through a github issues we can work it out.

 # Screenshots